aplteam/Cider/docs/Cider-User-Guide.md

 A> ### ]Cider.UpdateCider
 A>
-A> Note that due to a change of the target folder this command will only work when you use it to update version 0.37.0 A>
+A> Note that due to a change of the target folder this command will only work when you use it to update version 0.37.0 or later.
+A>
 A> *In earlier versions of Cider the command cannot know about the new target folder and must therefore not be used.*
 A>